procept-partners/sagahalla-dapp/frontend/README.md

 Feel free to contribute to this project!
 Please fork the repository and create a pull request for any features or bug fixes.

 Note to Redacted Judges: Front-End is not integreated with the blockchain contracts as of the time of submission.
-LIkewise proposal submission and voting interfaces are out of sync with with the models as of the latest 2 commits.
+LIkewise proposal submission and voting interfaces are out of sync with the submission forms for validation.

 ## License